trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 The backup feature is supported on firmware v0.2-beta.5 or later.
 You can check this once your device is configured by looking in the bottom right corner of the OnlyKey Chrome App.

-{% include warning.html content="U2F and Yubikey OTP backup and restore is only supported on backups that were created on firmware v0.2-beta.6 (Released Jan 2018) or later.
+{% include warning.html content="U2F and Yubikey OTP backup and restore is only supported on backups that were created on firmware v0.2-beta.6 (Released Feb 2018) or later.
 This means if you are upgrading from v0.2-beta.5 to v0.2-beta.6 you MUST have an alternate two factor method set on your account.
 Make sure to have an alternative two factor method set prior to upgrade." %}

 {% include image.html file="image83.png" %}